UConn vs. Iona Predictions & Picks - NCAA Tournament First Round

 UConn Performance Insights

-- The Huskies outscore opponents by 13.5 points per game (scoring 78.5 points per game to rank 33rd in college basketball while giving up 65 per outing to rank 41st in college basketball) and have a +443 scoring differential overall.
+- The Huskies outscore opponents by 13.5 points per game (scoring 78.5 points per game to rank 31st in college basketball while allowing 65 per outing to rank 41st in college basketball) and have a +443 scoring differential overall.

-- UConn wins the rebound battle by an average of 9.7 boards.
-It is grabbing 35.9 rebounds per game (12th in college basketball) compared to its opponents' 26.2 per outing.
+- The 35.9 rebounds per game UConn averages rank 13th in the nation, and are 9.7 more than the 26.2 its opponents grab per contest.

-- UConn makes 4.1 more threes per contest than the opposition, 9 (34th in college basketball) compared to its opponents' 4.9.
+- UConn connects on 9 three-pointers per game (34th in college basketball) at a 35.7% rate (94th in college basketball), compared to the 4.9 per game its opponents make at a 30% rate.

-- UConn and its opponents have been mostly even in the turnover battle.
+- UConn and its opponents have been relatively even in the turnover battle.
 The Huskies commit 12.3 per game (221st in college basketball) and force 12.7 (120th in college basketball play).

 Iona Performance Insights

-- The Gaels outscore opponents by 11.4 points per game (posting 76.4 points per game, 67th in college basketball, and allowing 65 per contest, 41st in college basketball) and have a +387 scoring differential.
+- The Gaels put up 76.4 points per game (67th in college basketball) while giving up 65 per contest (41st in college basketball).
+They have a +387 scoring differential and outscore opponents by 11.4 points per game.

-- Iona grabs 33.4 rebounds per game (81st in college basketball) while allowing 30.9 per contest to opponents.
+- Iona averages 33.4 rebounds per game (81st in college basketball) while allowing 30.9 per outing to opponents.
 It outrebounds opponents by 2.5 boards per game.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.